 Devils Peak by Helena Peak via Mountain Loop Highway / 魔鬼峯

-Devils Peak by Helena Peak is the seventh tallest peak in Inner Mountain Loop after Stillaguamish Peak.
-A stone’s throw away from Mountain Loop Highway, it’s also easily accessible via Coal Creek.
-Like the neighboring summits, the high point offers spectacular views of the area.
+Devils Peak by Helena Peak is the 7th tallest peak in Inner Mountain Loop after Stillaguamish Peak.
+It lies near Mountain Loop Highway, accessible via Coal Creek.
+Like the nearby peaks, it offers stunning views of the area.

 Devils Peak poking out on the left